wdporter/i-am-that-vuepress/61-matter-is-consciousness-itself/readme.md

 **Q:**&ensp;Is not attention an attitude of mind?

 **M:**&ensp;Yes, when the mind is eager for reality, it gives attention.
-There is nothing wrong with your world; it is your thinking yourself to be separate from it that creates disorder.
+There is nothing wrong with your world; it is your thinking yourself to be separate from it that creätes disorder.
 Selfishness is the source of all evil.

 **Q:**&ensp;I am coming back to my question: Before I was born, did my inner self decide the details of my life, or was it entirely accidental and at the mercy of heredity and circumstances?

-**M:**&ensp;Those who claim to have selected their father and mother and decided how they are going to live their next life may know for themselves.
+**M:**&ensp;Those who claim to have selected their father and mother and decided how they are goïng to live their next life may know for themselves.
 I know for myself.
 I was never born.

 **Q:**&ensp;I see you sitting in front of me and answering my questions.